SamPariat/movie-recommendation-sm/README.md

 - Discover movies tailored to your taste through advanced cosine similarity algorithms.
 - Uncover the emotional heartbeat of reviews to ensure every movie resonates with your mood.
+- Check remix-frontend and nestjs-backend branches for current work.

 ## Authors